LinneaGG/python-course/README.md

 ### Day 1

-- Readme file `LinneaGG.md` has is in the uu-python/participants repository
+- Readme file `LinneaGG.md` is in the uu-python/participants repository
 - Jupyter notebook with answers to questions is in `minimal_done.ipynb`

 ### Day 2